Happy Howlidays

 Jessica Improves with Every Movie

-I have never been a fan of Jessica Lowndes with her Valleygirl/Kardasian inflection and her eyeliner.
+I have never been a fan of Jessica Lowndes with her Valleygirl/Kardashian inflection and her eyeliner.
 But she has really really improved.
 So much so that she is the main attraction in this very watchable movie.
 Her acting is very good and I can’t always say that this has been the case.
 Her beauty has been indisputable but kind of unapproachable.
 She has scaled down the make up which has allowed her natural beauty to shine through.
 Well Done!
-Now to work on that unfortunate southern California accent.
+Now to work on that unfortunate Southern California accent.
 I hope she doesn’t regress.

 Hayley is forced to spend Christmas vacation with her sister’s brother-in-law, whom she blames for her break-up with her ex.
 Her chemistry with the messily coifed Chad Michael Murray was palpable.
 I just wish they had tamed those locks a bit at least for the gala.